mikaelhg/pxspec/README.md

 There are two ways for laying out the data stored in a PX file.
-One for dense data cubes, where most data rows have cells with values, and one for sparse data cubes, where few of the potential data rows described by the space have values.
+One for dense data cubes, where most data rows have cells with values, and one for sparse data cubes, where few of the potential data rows described by the space boundaries have values.
 Both methods allow for streaming parsing, one data matrix row at a time.

 The dense data cube data layout has each and every data cell potentially described by the `STUB × HEADING` matrix space laid out, separated by spaces, with missing